Yicz/ElasticSearch-Reference/08_Indices_APIs/25_Force_Merge.md

 The force merge API accepts the following request parameters:

-`max_num_segments`

-|

-The number of segments to merge to.
+`max_num_segments`| The number of segments to merge to.
 To fully merge the index, set it to `1`.
-Defaults to simply checking if a merge needs to execute, and if so, executes it.
+Defaults to simply checking if a mergeneeds to execute, and if so, executes it.
 ---|---

-`only_expunge_deletes`

-|

-Should the merge process only expunge segments with deletes in it.
-In Lucene, a document is not deleted from a segment, just marked as deleted.
-During a merge process of segments, a new segment is created that does not have those deletes.
+`only_expunge_deletes`| Should the merge process only expunge segments with deletes in it.
+In Lucene, a document is not deleted from asegment, just marked as deleted.
+During a merge process of segments, a new segment is created that does not have thosedeletes.
 This flag allows to only merge segments that have deletes.
 Defaults to `false`.
-Note that this won’t override the `index.merge.policy.expunge_deletes_allowed` threshold.
+Note that this won’t overridethe `index.merge.policy.expunge_deletes_allowed` threshold.

-`flush`

-|

-Should a flush be performed after the forced merge.
+`flush`| Should a flush be performed after the forced merge.
 Defaults to `true`.

 ### Multi Index